msg-systems/holmes-extractor/README.md

 ***Who chases the cat?*** (English)
 ***Wer jagt die Katze?*** (German)

-Although questions are supported in a limited sense as query phrases in the [topic matching](#topic-matching) use case, they are not appropriate as search phrases.
+Although questions are supported as query phrases in the [topic matching](#topic-matching) use case, they are not appropriate as search phrases.
 Questions should be re-phrased as statements, in this case